cometbft/cometbft/spec/consensus/signing.md

 ### Other Rules

-According to the rules of Tendermint consensus, adopted by CometBFT, once a validator precommits for a block, they become "locked" on that block, which means they can't prevote for another block unless they see sufficient justification (ie. a polka from a higher round).
+According to the rules of Tendermint consensus algorithm, adopted in CometBFT, once a validator precommits for a block, they become "locked" on that block, which means they can't prevote for another block unless they see sufficient justification (ie. a polka from a higher round).
 For more details, see the [consensus